morezco/react-locale-module/readMe.md

 }
 ```

 So the third change should be for us to add the variable-dependant variations of our phrases into our default language context.
-Yeah, the "`en`" context is coming back, but it still does not need the repetitive default translations.
+Yeah, the "`en`" context is coming back, but it still does not need the repetitive default translations, and that goes for variables too.

 `locale.json:`
 ```